 Chicken Soup for the Soul Entertainment provides premium content to value-conscious consumers.
 The Company is one of the largest advertising-supported video-on-demand (AVOD) companies in the US, with three flagship AVOD streaming services: Redbox, Crackle and Chicken Soup for the Soul.
-In addition, the company operates Redbox Free Live TV, a free ad-supported streaming television (FAST) service with over 160 channels as well as a transactional video-on-demand (TVOD) service, and a network of approximately 32,000 kiosks across the U.S. for DVD rentals.
-To provide original and exclusive content to its viewers, the company creates, acquires, and distributes films and TV series through its Screen Media and Chicken Soup for the Soul TV Group subsidiaries.
-The company's best-in-class ad sales organization is known to advertisers as Crackle Plus, a sales platform of unique scale and differentiated reach.
-Crackle Plus combines the ad inventory of our owned-and-operated networks and inventory with over 20 other premium AVOD partners who have chosen us to represent them in the marketplace.
-Across Redbox, Crackle, Chicken Soup for the Soul and Screen Media, the Company has access to almost 70,000 content assets.
+In addition, the Company operates Redbox Free Live TV, a free ad-supported streaming television (FAST) service with nearly 170 channels as well as a transactional video-on-demand (TVOD) service, and a network of approximately 27,800 kiosks across the U.S. for DVD rentals.
+To provide original and exclusive content to its viewers, the Company creates, acquires, and distributes films and TV series through its Screen Media and Chicken Soup for the Soul TV Group subsidiaries.
+The Company's best-in-class ad sales organization is known to advertisers as Crackle Connex, a sales platform of unique scale and differentiated reach.
+Across Redbox, Crackle, Chicken Soup for the Soul and Screen Media, the Company has access to over 50,000 content assets, with over 60,000 programming hours.
 Chicken Soup for the Soul Entertainment is a subsidiary of Chicken Soup for the Soul, LLC, which publishes the famous books series and produces super-premium pet food under the Chicken Soup for the Soul brand name.

-Our AVOD services boast approximately 50 million monthly active users and are distributed through every major distribution platform including Roku, Amazon Fire TV, Samsung, Vizio, Xbox, PlayStation and many more.
+Our AVOD services boast approximately 40 million monthly active users and are distributed through every major distribution platform including Roku, Amazon Fire TV, Samsung, Vizio, Xbox, PlayStation and many more.
 Our consumers view content produced through our various television production affiliates, acquired by Screen Media, or licensed from Sony Pictures Television (SPT), Lionsgate, Paramount, Fox, Warner Bros.
-Discovery, Disney and more than 100 other production and distribution companies, as well as through our media partners.
-Crackle is among the most watched ad-supported independent VOD streaming services and has multiple branded FAST networks, all of which offer consumers free TV series and movies.
+Discovery, Disney and other production and distribution companies, as well as through our media partners.
+Crackle is among the most watched adsupported independent VOD streaming services and has multiple branded FAST networks, all of which offer consumers free TV series and movies.
 Crackle is known for premium original and acquired content that delivers audiences of scale across a demographic spectrum.

-Through our recently launched Chicken Soup for the Soul AVOD streaming service and FAST channel, we offer original and acquired unscripted lifestyle and scripted series and theatrical content that appeals to women and families.
+Through our Chicken Soup for the Soul AVOD streaming service and FAST channel, we offer original and acquired unscripted lifestyle and scripted series and theatrical content that appeals to women and families.

 The acquisition of Redbox in August 2022 added another established brand and leading home entertainment provider to the Chicken Soup for the Soul Entertainment portfolio of companies.
 For over 20 years, Redbox has focused on providing U.S. customers with the best value in entertainment and the most choice in how they consume it, through physical media and/or digital services.
-Through its physical media business, consumers can rent or purchase new-release DVDs and Blu-ray Discs® from its nationwide network of approximately 32,000 self-service kiosks.
+Through its physical media business, consumers can rent or purchase new-release DVDs and Blu-ray Discs® from its nationwide network of thousands of self-service kiosks.
 In the recent past, Redbox transformed from a pure-play DVD rental company to a multi-faceted entertainment company, providing additional value and choice to consumers through multiple digital products across a variety of content windows.
-The Redbox digital business includes Redbox On Demand, a TVOD service offering digital rental and purchase of new release and catalog movies; Redbox Free On Demand, an AVOD service providing free movies and TV shows on demand; and Redbox Free Live TV, a FAST service providing consumers access to over 160 linear channels.
-Chicken Soup for the Soul Entertainment also generates revenue through its Redbox Service business by providing installation, merchandising and break-fix services to other kiosk operators, and via Crackle Plus, selling third-party display advertising within Redbox's mobile app, website, and e-mails, as well as display and digital advertising at the kiosk.
+The Redbox digital business includes Redbox On Demand, a TVOD service offering digital rental and purchase of new release and catalog movies; Redbox Free On Demand, an AVOD service providing free movies and TV shows on demand; and Redbox Free Live TV, a FAST service providing consumers access to nearly 170 linear channels.
+Chicken Soup for the Soul Entertainment also generates revenue through its Redbox Service business by providing installation, merchandising and break-fix services to other kiosk operators, and via Crackle Connex, selling third-party display advertising within Redbox's mobile app, website, and emails, as well as display and digital advertising at the kiosk.